hntrl/eventkit/docs/guide/what-is-eventkit.md

 # What is eventkit?

 Eventkit is a TypeScript library designed for defining, composing, and observing asynchronous streams of data.
-It simplifies the handling of real-time data flows, making it easier to build reactive and event-driven applications.
+It simplifies the handling of data streams, making it easier to build reactive and event-driven applications.

 <div class="tip custom-block" style="padding-top: 8px">